perone/rs-climate-lab/docs/source/index.rst

-..
-RS Climate Lab documentation master file, created by sphinx-quickstart on Sat Jun  1 20:20:07 2024.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-RS Climate Lab
+RS Climate Lab (rscl)
 ==========================================
-RS Climate Lab is a project focused on climate data and tooling for Rio Grande do Sul in Brazil.
+RS Climate Lab (rscl) is an open-source project focused on providing climate data and tooling to handle and perform analysis/reanalysis and data assimilation for **Rio Grande do Sul (RS) in Brazil**.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

-   :caption: Contents:
+   why
+   installation
+   changelog
+   getting_started
+   api
+   license

 Indices and tables
 ==================